-While the CHALT political actions committee is allowed by law to contribute up to $336 to a candidate for Chapel Hill elected office, no such contributions were made to candidates.
-The contributors are listed in the disclosure reports, which are available on the State Board of Elections website.
-Click here to go to the website.
+While the CHALT political action committee is allowed by law to contribute up to $353 to a candidate for Chapel Hill elected office, in the 2015 election no such contributions were made to candidates.
+The State Board of Elections requires that all contributors are listed in the disclosure reports available on their website.

 CHALT is a grass roots group that came together and developed a platform for change in 2014 — over 75 interested citizens forged a consensus document.
 Read more about CHALT’s goals here.
 We regularly produce a newsletter with timely essays and comment on local issues, and hold public educational forums by noted speakers, all for the purpose of adding thoughtful discourse about the future of our community.